WARM Mentorship and Professionalism Page

 On behalf of Dr. Velasco:

-The Mentorship Program is a critical element to our student's success.
+The WARM Mentorship Program is a critical element to our student's success.
 Each year every incoming student doctor is assigned an individual academic mentor.
 Mentors monitor students' performance and offer counsel and resources to facilitate students' academic progress and success.

 DUTIES OF THE FACULTY MENTOR